connectomicslab/connectomemapper3/paper/paper.md

   to appropriately set up the set of available pipeline configuration parameters for its processing.
 \label{fig:cmp3-diagram}](cmp3-diagram.png)

-\textbf{Accessible} CMP3 takes advantage of Traits/TraitsUI framework
-  (\href{http://docs.enthought.com/traits/}{http://docs.enthought.com/traits/}) for building an interactive Graphical User Interface (GUI), where pipeline and stage class attributes (parameters) are represented as Traits objects with TraitsUI graphical representations, which makes it easier to understand and extend.
-This has enabled the design of a GUI that reflects the structure of the processing workflow and that facilitates the configuration of all pipeline stages, supports their execution within the BIDS App and the inspection of stage outputs with appropriate viewers (Figure \autoref{fig:gui}).
+\textbf{Integrated Graphical User Interface} CMP3 takes advantage of Traits/TraitsUI framework (\href{http://docs.enthought.com/traits/}{http://docs.enthought.com/traits/}) for building an interactive Graphical User Interface (GUI), where pipeline and stage class attributes (parameters) are represented as Traits objects with TraitsUI graphical representations, which makes it easier to understand and extend.
+This has enabled the design of a GUI aka `cmpbidsappmanager` (Figure \autoref{fig:gui}) that reflects the structure of the processing workflow and that facilitates the configuration of all pipeline stages and guarantees the formatting of the `.json` pipeline configuration files (Figure \autoref{fig:gui} b), supports their execution within the BIDS App (Figure \autoref{fig:gui} c), and the inspection of stage outputs with native visualization tools bundled with each software package involved in the processing stage as the end user might be already very familiar with these tools (Figure \autoref{fig:gui} d).
+In particular, all sMRI are inspected with the fsleyes viewer shipped with fsl, brain tissue segmentation and parcellation are inspected with freeview, mrview is used to visualize the fiber orientation distribution functions estimated by the diffusion signal model, and TrackVis is used to visualize the fiber bundles estimated with tractography.
 If the outputs at a given stage are found not to be satisfactory, the GUI offers the possibility to easily tune any parameter specific to this stage, regenerate the configuration file and repeat the BIDS App execution.
-Typically, the outputs are inspected using native visualization tool bundled with each software package involved in the processing stage as the end user might be already very familiar with these tools (Figure \autoref{fig:gui} d).
-In particular, all sMRI are inspected with the fsleyes viewer shipped with fsl, brain tissue segmentation and parcellation are inspected with freeview, mrview is used to visualize the fiber orientation distribution functions estimated by the diffusion signal model, and TrackVis is used to visualize the fiber bundles estimated with tractography.

 ![\textbf{Graphical User Interface of the Connectome Mapper 3.}
 It is designed to bring the best experience to the final user by facilitating all the steps